Checkout Redesign

 Implement

-• New Basket page
+New basket page

-• New basket page + product insurance
+New basket page with product insurance

 Evaluation

-• UAT the journey before and after release
+Conducted UAT before and after release

-• Prepare designs for the next increment of the checkout
+Prepared designs for the next increment

 Result